-When should a Lakeland home buyer to consider an FHA loan?
+When should a Lakeland home buyer consider an FHA loan?

-Simply put, the FHA option makes sense only when there is no other alternatives.
-The FHA accepts applicants with lower credit scores, typically 640 or above.
+Simply put, the FHA option makes sense only when there are no other alternatives.
+The FHA accepts applicants with lower credit scores, typically 600 or above.
 You can also get away with a higher debt-to-income ratio, meaning that when all your housing costs are compounded, from insurance to taxes to mortgage payments, the amount is under a certain percentage of your income.
-To qualify for an FHA loan, that number is about 50 %, whereas with conventional loans, it might be about 38 to 40 percent, The FHA also offers loans with down payments as small as 3.5 percent, and that down payment can come from gifts from family and friends, not just your savings.
+To qualify for an FHA loan, that number is about 50%, whereas with conventional loans, it might be about 38 to 40 percent, The FHA also offers loans with down payments as small as 3.5 percent, and that down payment can come from gifts from family and friends, not just your savings.

 When an FHA loan is not the right choice?